omrprt/wdi-first-project/readme.md

 - add audio:
-    * attempted to add audio but could not implement
+    * attempted to add audio but could not implement - This has been resolved.

 - Improving the code: